-It is the belief of Authority Staff that there is no pending litigation against the Authority that would have a material adverse financial impact upon the Authority or its operations.
+It is the opinion of the Authority Attorney and Authority Staff that there is no pending litigation against the Authority that would have a material adverse financial impact upon the Authority or its operations.
 No pending litigation against the Contracting Parties that would have a material adverse financial impact upon the Authority or its operations of the System has been brought to the attention of the Authority.